GreenTrafficLight/IDAS-Model-Importer/README.md

 ## OTHERS

-**IMPORTING A MAP TAKE A LOT OF MEMORY (up to 3GB depending on the map)**
+* **IMPORTING A MAP TAKE A LOT OF MEMORY (up to 1-2GB depending on the map)**

-The gallery doesn't use rotations.
+* The gallery doesn't use rotations.
 In the game, they turn according to where the camera is.
+* For the characters, there isn't any bones for the mouths and hands, the game use different models for the expressions and gestures.
+However, the expressions doesn't have any UV so that's why there is only one face textured for the characters.
+I don't know how they did it.

 ## TO DO (not interested in the moment)